dueca/DuecaTestCommunication/README.md

 ## Introduction

 This is a test project for DUECA, stressing channel writing and reading.
-It runs with [DUECA Middleware](https://github.com/dueca/dueca), do not clone directly but use DUECA's `dueca-project` script for that.
+It runs with [DUECA Middleware](https://github.com/dueca/dueca), do not clone directly but use DUECA's `dueca-gproject` script for that.

 ## Application